 That means if you get a lower-paying job than you anticipated coming out of college, you’ll still have to pay the agreed-upon payment.
 This can get especially tricky as time goes on and other debts continue to pile up around you.
 A bankruptcy court may view this to be undue hardship if it is truly affecting the way you live your life.
-Consult with a bankruptcy lawyer to have your debt evaluated and see if your private student loans increase your chances of getting your student loan debt discharged.
+Consult with a law firm helping clients with bankruptcy to have your debt evaluated and see if your private student loans increase your chances of getting your student loan debt discharged.

 Can Federal Student Loans Get Discharged?

 If you received federal student loans, you still have the chance of getting your student loans discharged.
 Federal student loans can come with income-driven repayment plans but even with this adjusted payment, it can be difficult to meet the minimum payments.
 If your federal student loans are giving you enough grief, a bankruptcy lawyer can help you put together a plan to file for bankruptcy to try to get your student loans wiped out.